GetFirefly/firefly/README.md

 Next, you will need to install the `wasm32` targets for the toolchain:

     rustup target add wasm32-unknown-unknown --toolchain <name of nightly you chose in the previous step>

-You will also need to install the `wasm-bindgen** command-line tools:

-    cargo install wasm-bindgen-cli

-    # if you did not set the nightly toolchain as your default, you need this instead:
-    cargo +nightly install wasm-bindgen-cli

-Finally we will need `wasm-pack`.
-It is needed to build the examples and get up and running.
-Follow their installation instructions from [the wasm-pack repository](https://github.com/rustwasm/wasm-pack).

 #### LLVM